alshedivat/al-folio/_projects/hemlock_gene_cons.md

     </div>
 </div>
 <div class="caption">
-    The hypothesis pipeline of a gene conservation project.
+    The hypothesis pipeline of a gene conservation project (left).
+Here's the impact of the Hemlock Woolly Adelgid after 15 years of infestation: hemlock devastation.
+Photograph from the Chattahoochee National Forest near Helen, GA.
 </div>

 Parterns in this research are many, including the USDA Forest Service, Natural Resources Canada, and Non-profit organizations.
 Funding from a USDA NIFA fellowship will enable this research program.m